zkcream/docs/src/06-libcream.md

 **`SnarkBigint`**

 A big integer type compatible with the `cream-merkle-tree` [library](https://github.com/kazuakiishiguro/cream-merkle-tree).
-This type was ported from `snarkjs =< 0.1.20` library.
+This type is ported from `snarkjs =< 0.1.20` library.

 ## Interfaces